'Things' and their capabilities

 It would be useful to have some control over who you interact with and how your data is used.
 This project will explore practical mechanisms for effecting this.
 A simple example might be something like 'telling' a Google glass wearer to `ignore me'.

-Broadly the themes concern mobile computing, security and distributed systems networking.
+Broadly the themes concern mobile computing, security and distributed systems networking - specifics are better discussed in person.

-The motivation stems from the NHS - there's the opportunity to engage with clinicians and trusts, if desired.
+There's the opportunity to engage with clinicians and a hospital, if desired.

 Infrastructure for supporting behavioural change (with uMotif)